lue-bird/elm-syntax-to-haxe/README.md

-> Status: haxe does not seem to support record access type inference as good as elm.
+> Status: haxe does not support values with generics which still needs to be worked around
-Editor tooling knows the type better than the compiler.
-> Also investigating why lazy module-level values are sometimes not used with ().

 Print pure [`elm-syntax`](https://dark.elm.dmy.fr/packages/stil4m/elm-syntax/latest/) declarations as [haxe](https://haxe.org/) code.